Ten commandments of fire protection for photovoltaic installations

 Application in emergency situations

 One of the key advantages of PVStop is its ability to be used in critical situations.
-According to Alex Keane, PVStop’s EMEA sales and marketing manager, the product can be applied at a number of different times – before a fault turns into a fire, during an incident, or after the fire has been controlled, preventing it from reigniting.
+According to Alex Keene, PVStop’s EMEA sales and marketing manager, the product can be applied at a number of different times – before a fault turns into a fire, during an incident, or after the fire has been controlled, preventing it from reigniting.
 This significantly reduces property damage and improves the safety of emergency workers and solar system owners.

 The startup also plans to incorporate an innovative drone delivery solution.
 This technology, which is already used in the agricultural sector, is adapted to be used in hard-to-reach areas or in high-rise buildings.
 The incorporation of artificial intelligence will allow emergency services to apply the coating autonomously , further increasing the effectiveness of the product in critical situations.